-(4) Common Area
+(3) Common Area

 Engineered and built drainage improvements, including but not limited to detention and retention facilities, for subdivisions shall be contained within common areas.
-Such improvements shall be constructed and maintained according to City Utilities Department standards, and a Facilities Maintenance Plan shall be required pursuant to the Administrative Manual.
+Such improvements shall be constructed and maintained according to City Utilities Department standards.

-(5) Easements
+(4) Easements